 Legroom was adequate and pull down footrests were comfortably placed.
 There’s sufficient space under your seat for a small bag.
 The tray table isn’t really big enough for anyone wanting to work using a laptop – request a seat at the front or rear of the carriage which has a ‘proper’ table.
 If you don’t have a proper table, a small laptop or tablet can be used reasonably comfortably, use the tray table for your phone to use it as a hotspot.

-Pull down window shades are welcome especially in the early morning/late afternoon, and there are LED TVs showing a movie (with subtitles), time, route number and destination, the next station and the current speed.
+Pull down window shades are welcome especially in the early morning/late afternoon.
+There are LED TVs showing a movie (with subtitles), time, route number and destination, next station and current speed.

 Toilets – Each second coach is equipped with a toilet with wide opening doors and a rail to assist those in a wheelchair.
 The toilet cubicle was clean, but the floor was a little wet before we reached our destination.
-There was toilet paper available early in the trip, but this ran out, so have your own supplies just in case.
+Toilet paper was available early in the trip, but this ran out, so have your own supplies just in case.
 The sink has running water, but the soap holder was empty.

-Power / wifi- The trains are not wifi enabled.
+Power / wifi- The trains are wifi enabled although we found service to be intermittent and the signal poor.
 However, if you have a local SIM card with data, you can use your phone as a hotspot.
-We were using Maxis and found that, apart from a couple of reasonably short sections, the reception was useable and working online was possible.
+Our Maxis service held up quite well, apart from a couple of reasonably short sections, where service dropped out.
+This made working online possible.